 “Childhood,” History (1995):

 Think Michael Jackson was a child molester?
-This is the song for you – a creepy tune about childhoods, that was the primary musical theme in a movie called “Free Willy.”
-‘Nuff said.
+This is the song for you, friend!
+It features a creepy melody with lyrics about prepubescence and was the primary musical theme in a movie called “Free Willy.”
+Coincidence?

 “Cry,” Invincible (2001):

 A song that was written for Michael by disgraced pop star R. Kelly, crafted at a time when Kelly was allegedly spending his off-hours filming himself urinating on a 13-year-old girl.